 If you’re studying with the MPEP then you’ll definitely get good at this (although you’ll have a lot of material to wade through).
 If your study materials don’t offer this feature, then you’ll have to review the MPEP on your own a little.

 It’s very important to know that the topic of Assignment is covered in Chapter 300.
-It’s even better if you know that the procedures for correcting errors in a recorded assignment document is found in 323.
+It’s even better if you know that the procedures for correcting errors in a recorded assignment document are found in 323.

 Outlining, Mind Maps & Note Taking

 You don’t want to sit and re-copy everything, but organizing the information into your own format is very useful.
 You could list out the main sections of each chapter of the MPEP and next to the section number, include a brief summary of what’s covered within it.
-That’s an ideal method for studying, if you have the time.
+That’s an ideal method for studying if you have the time.

 Another idea is to create mind maps.
 Draw out a quick map of some of the more difficult information.
 Or create a quick table for a topic that revolves around a lot of dates.
 These might include simple tables where you list the date along with what happens before that specific date in one column and what happens after that date in a second column.